Local/Development environment

 While the Docker images are built/downloaded and the Kubernetes resources are

-to open the Tilt UI in your browser.
+created, hit space to open the Tilt UI in your browser.
 Check the Tilt UI

 documentation to know more about it.